jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 identifying interesting objects in the stream
 ---------------------------------------------

+NB: This consideration of type in json could be in the Background section.

 Xml comes with a strong concept of the *type* of an element, the tag name is taken as a more immediate fundamental property of the thing than the attributes.
 For example, in automatic json-Java object demarshallers, the tag name is always mapped to the Java class.
 In JSON, other than the base types common to most languages (array, object, string etc)